stefspakman/fractal-twig-drupal-adapter/README.md

 `|field_value` - Provided by the module [drupal/twig_field_value](https://www.drupal.org/projects/twig_field_value) to use plain outputs from a field.

-#### Add Custom Filters
+#### Add Custom Filters, functions, tests and tags

-You have the ability to extend Twig with custom filters by adding any filter functions to the twigAdapter configuration.
-The name of the function will be used as the filter name.
-For example, to create a `|render` filter:
+You have the ability to extend Twig with custom filters, functions, tests and tags by passing a function to the twig adapter as follows:

 ```js
 const twig = twigAdapter({